 Bo Stenerlöw's projects on radiation biology and DNA repair

 DNA double-strand breaks (DSBs) in the chromosomal DNA are potentially lethal for the cell.
 The cellular repair capacity is the major parameter affecting cell survival after exposure to ionizing radiation, and incorrectly repaired or unrepaired DSBs might lead to chromosomal aberrations that are lethal for the cell.
-The overall aim of our research is to provide novel knowledge about cellular processes that have the potential to increase the efficacy of radiation treatment of tumours.
+The overall aim of our research is to provide novel knowledge about cellular processes that have the potential to increase the efficacy of radiation treatment of tumours and/or reduce the adverse effects.

 For instance, it is still unclear how primary damage is detected, how this initiates signal transduction and activates DNA repair proteins, selection of repair pathway and how DNA repair mechanisms are affected by radiation quality (i.e. clustered damaged DNA sites generated by high LET radiation).
 As we gain a better understanding of DSB repair mechanisms and the regulation of pathway choice, it is likely that basic mechanistic insights will translate into clinical benefits.